gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/team-insights-for-jira-gij-self-managed.md

     <i>Right click <a href='https://www.youtube.com/watch?v=ctzCdY9CXOg'><b>here</b></a> to open this video in a new browser tab for more viewing options.</i>
 </div>

-From the creators of Git Integration for Jira (GIJ) app, this extension provides team managers the ability to monitor specific git history and Jira team activity at the project, epic and sprint level.
+This extension provides team managers the ability to monitor specific git history and Jira team activity at the project, epic and sprint level.
 This enables managers to prioritize work, identify risks, reveal trends and make better decisions of managing Jira team workflows and activities.

 ![](/wp-content/uploads/tij-gitcloud-main-default-view-issues-tab.png)